Rutle/twitch-program/README.md

 # Simple twitch program.
-Wanted to practice C++ and Qt so I started to code this simple program related to Twitch and their API.
+Wanted to practice C++ and Qt so I started to code this simple program related to Twitch and their API at https://github.com/justintv/Twitch-API.

 # What it does:
 This is program that uses Twitch.tv's API to retrieve channel information,